Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Hardware-aware implementation of the Matrix-free algorithm

-This section describes the proposed hardware-aware implementation procedures for evaluating FE discretized matrix-multi-vector products using the matrix-free approach on multinode CPU and GPU architectures.
-To this end, consider the global multi-vector $\bU$ of size $n_v \times m$.
-In the extraction step, the FE-cell-level multi-vectors $\bU^{\left(e,t\right)}$ of size $n_v \times n_p^3$ are constructed from $\bU$ using the \emph{subdomain to FE-cell level map} and the \emph{partitioner}.
-The FE-cell-level evaluation in the matrix-free framework involves tensor contractions (\cref{eqn:helmholtz}) and a point-wise multiplication to represent the action of $\bG$ and $\bG_{ij}$.
-After the FE-cell level evaluation, the output FE-cell level matrices $\bV^{\left(e,t\right)}$ are assembled back into the output node-level multi-vector $\bV$ employing the same map and partitioner used in the extraction phase.
-We describe more implementation details about this procedure in the following subsections.
+This section describes the proposed hardware-aware implementation procedures on multi-node CPU and GPU architectures for evaluating FE discretized matrix-multivector products using the matrix-free algorithm discussed in the previous section.
+The key steps involve: (i) the extraction step in which the FE-cell level multivectors $\bU^{\left(e,t\right)}$ of size $n_v \times n_p^3$ are constructed from the global multivector $\bU$ of size $n_v \times m$ using the \emph{subdomain level to FE-cell level map} and the \emph{partitioner}, (ii) the FE-cell level evaluation in the matrix-free framework involving tensor contractions (\cref{eqn:helmholtz}) and a point-wise multiplication to represent the action of $\bG$ and $\bG_{ij}$, (iii) the assembly of the output FE-cell level matrices $\bV^{\left(e,t\right)}$ to construct output node-level multivector $\bV$ employing the same map and partitioner used in the extraction phase.
+This procedure is described in more detail in the following subsections.